Resolution Copper is committed to environmental stewardship

 During the permitting process, which relies heavily on public involvement, alternatives to the proposed tailings design will be assessed based on issues that are important to the community.
 Depending on the outcomes, the plans for the tailings storage facility may change.

 Each of the alternatives will ensure the tailings facility is engineered and constructed for long-term stability and environmental protection.
+All work will be regulated by government agencies and performed in accordance with existing laws.

 Subsidence – What happens above the ground

-Open pit mining is the way copper mining in the Copper triangle and across Arizona is typically done.
+Open pit mining is the way copper mining in the Copper Triangle and across Arizona is typically done.
 Resolution Copper would use an underground mining method called block cave mining.
 This method has been around for decades and has both environmental and safety advantages, making it most suitable and economical for large, deep ore bodies.

 Work stays underground, and there is no open pit or large waste rock dumps, but block cave mining causes “subsidence,” or a slow, progressive sinking of the ground above the deposit.
 Based on our studies, we believe that after 40 years of mining, the subsidence zone would be between 700 and 1000 feet deep.
-We would monitor and manage subsidence during and after our operations, so we can minimize the potential impact of our work and preserve important natural features such as Apache Leap.
+We would monitor and manage subsidence during and after our mining operations, so we can minimize the potential impact of our work and preserve important natural features such as Apache Leap.

 Because block cave mining is a long established mining method used at 20 mining operations around the world, and historically within the Copper Triangle, there is a wealth of information to better inform and understand subsidence and how to safely manage it.